Lenislaw/hda_recruitment2_task/README.md

 ### Install Dependencies (backend)

-Go to root directory and use command to instal dependencies
+Go to root directory and use command to install dependencies

 ```
 $ npm install